aws-cloudformation/aws-cloudformation-samples/hooks/python-hooks/cfn-hook-iam-policy-mfa-required/README.md

 # AWSSamples::IamPoliciesRequireMfa::Hook

-This AWS CloudFormation Hook validates that MFA is required on all IAM polices, both standalone and inline in IAM Role definitions.
+This AWS CloudFormation Hook validates that MFA is required on all IAM policies, both standalone and inline in IAM Role definitions.
 This hook validates that the `aws:MultiFactorAuthPresent` property of the `Bool` Condition is not set to `true`.

-Below is sample CloudFormation template that will successfully validate by the hook.
+Below is a sample CloudFormation template that will successfully validate by the hook.
 ```
 Description: Sample template for the AWSSamples::IamPoliciesRequireMfa::Hook resource type that shoud pass